GautierBlandin/context-gpt/design-docs/004-authorization-rework/auth-rework.design-doc.md

 2. Implement the Domain layer
    - [X] Create the User Aggregate
      - [X] Implement methods for creating a user and validating credentials
-   - [ ] Create the Token Service
+   - [X] Create the Token Service
-     - [ ] Implement methods for generating and validating session tokens
+     - [X] Implement methods for generating and validating session tokens
 3. Define the Ports
-   - [ ] Create the User Repository interface
+   - [X] Create the User Repository abstract class
-     - [ ] Define methods for saving a user and retrieving a user by email.
+     - [X] Define methods for saving a user and retrieving a user by email.
 4. Implement the Infrastructure layer
-   - [ ] Create the In-Memory User Repository
+   - [X] Create the In-Memory User Repository
-     - [ ] Implement the User Repository interface using in-memory storage
+     - [X] Implement the User Repository interface using in-memory storage
 5. Implement the Use Cases
    - [ ] Create the Register User Use Case
      - [ ] Implement logic to create a new user using the User Aggregate and User Repository